Deadline Extended to May 15

 - Media or communications

-- Actively prepare for and participate in at least 75% of NAC meetings (up to six meetings per year, including two in-person meetings)
+- Actively prepare for and participate in at least 75% of NAC meetings (up to six meetings per year, including one or two in-person meetings)

 - Keep informed on FINE programs, budget, and policies by reading quarterly staff updates and through periodic conversations with FINE staff and other NAC members

 - Help FINE disseminate information to farm to institution stakeholders through your networks and organization’s outreach tools (where applicable)